Best commuter bike helmets: Safe and stylish options for getting to and from work

 Reasons to avoid

 Sportier commuting doesn't always mean a road bike.
 The best gravel bikes are also a bit more upright and way more versatile than the road bikes.
 That relaxed riding position and versatility makes them an excellent choice for commuter duties and if you want a helmet to match, then kid's brand Nutcase has an option.
-While you won't find wild designs like you do with the kids helmets, the design of the Nutcase Vio lends itself to matching with a gravel bike and there are still lots of colours.
+While you won't find wild designs as you do with the kids' helmets, the design of the Nutcase Vio lends itself to matching with a gravel bike and there are still lots of colours.

 Style isn't all that the Nutcase Vio has going for it though.
-On top of style it also includes plenty of venting and passive safety in the form of MIPS alongside a dual-density EPS foam liner.
+On top of style, it also includes plenty of venting and passive safety in the form of MIPS alongside a dual-density EPS foam liner.
 As with many of the best commuter helmets, the Nutcase Vio also includes integrated lighting.
-At the front there is a strip of white lights and at the back you'll find red.
+At the front, there is a strip of white lights and at the back, you'll find red.
 That's also standard but Nutcase takes it further with long strips of amber lights along each side.

 You can find more details in our full Nutcase Vio MIPS review.